riyatyag/Customer-Survey/README.md

 src/config/theme.js: Modify the theme settings to customize the appearance of your surveys.
 Refer to the Configuration Guide for detailed instructions on configuring different aspects of the application.

-# Contributing
-We welcome contributions from the community to improve the Customer-Survey application!
-~ To contribute:
-# Fork the Repository
-# Create a New Branch:
-~ bash (git checkout -b feature/your-feature)

-# Make Your Changes
-# Commit Your Changes:
-~ bash (git commit -m "Add new feature or fix issue")

-#  Push to Your Fork:
-~ bash (git push origin feature/your-feature)

-# Create a Pull Request

 # Contact
-For questions, support, or feedback, please contact:
+For questions,  or feedback, please contact:
 Email: tyagiriya517@gmail.com
 Feel free to customize and expand upon this README based on any additional features or specific details related to your project.